vdata1/SandDriller/Dataset/README.md

-test suites must be in this directory.
+The input corpora must be in this directory.